Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 Candle 5 | Long bullish, closes above Candle 1 close | Continuation confirmation, breakout pressure |

-Does Volume Confirm the Rising Three Methods Pattern?
+Does volume confirm the Rising Three Methods pattern?

 Volume is what separates a clean continuation from a fake pop.
 Ideally, volume dries up during candles 2–4 as the pullback loses energy.
 Then Candle 5 shows a volume pickup as buyers step back in.